 Any cancer is difficult on a person who is diagnosed and hard for their family to cope with.
 All parties involved go through painful experiences and find themselves in the midst of trying to learn as much information as possible about the cancer, and the best way to care and manage the disease for themselves or a loved one.

 Bladder cancer is an abnormal growth generally affecting older adults, however, it can happen at any age and most often begins in the cell lining of the bladder — a balloon shaped, hollow organ in the pelvic region with the purpose of storing urine.
-Men are three times higher at risk than women of getting the illness, with both often experience incontinence.
+Men are three times higher at risk than women of getting the illness, with both often experiencing incontinence.

 Bladder cancer and symptoms that come with the disease can be painful for those inflicted by it, and be difficult on family members caring for their loved ones.
 Fortunately, most cases are diagnosed when highly treatable in the early stages.
 However, even when diagnosed early, it is likely the cancer will reoccur.
 For this reason, patients of the disease frequently undergo follow-up testing for years after successful treatment to check for the recurrence of the cancer.

 Doctors rate bladder cancer in stages from zero to five, with zero being the best rating.
 Learning the signs and seeking medical attention from your doctor early is best for successful treatment.

 - Stage 0 — cancer has not spread past the bladder’s lining.